 The account of Paul's journeys takes for granted a situation in which a very large area of Europe and of Asia is under one political control, so that travel is comparatively unrestricted.
 A few languages are widely spoken so that communication presents little difficulty.
-Law and order are quite well maintained.
-There are groups of Jews in many places, and synagogues are often found.
+Law and order are quite swell maintained.
+There are groups of Jews in many places, and synagogues are often formed found.
 The Roman power is supreme and Roman authority is everywhere recognized.
-This general situation is amply proven from ancient writings and is further substantiated by archeological materials.
+This general situation is amply proven from ancient writings and is substantiated to some extent by archeological materials.